ranzlee/razorx-framework/README.md

 **JSON encoding (default: enabled):**
 - Better support in ASP.NET minimal APIs (automatic model binding)
-- Complex types bind directly to parameters
+- Model types bind directly to handler delegate parameter **
 - Recommended for most applications

+** Component model properties must be nullable or have a default value if it is possible for the property to be excluded in the request payload.
+This is true even if the property is later validated as required in the handler delegate for the request.

 **Form encoding (when disabled):**
 - Traditional `application/x-www-form-urlencoded`